swl10/pyslet/doc/py2.rst

 ..  function::  character(codepoint)

     Given an integer codepoint returns a single unicode character.
+You can also pass a single byte value (defined as the type returned by indexing a binary string).
+Bear in mind that in Python 2 this is a single-character string, not an integer.
+See :func:`byte` for how to create byte values dynamically.

+..  function::  force_bytes(arg)

+    Given either a binary string or a character string, returns a binary string of bytes.
+If arg is a character string then it is encoded with the 'ascii' codec.

 ..  function::  byte(value)

     Given either an integer value in the range 0..255, a